His father-in-law, Donald Phinney Gregg,

 forging the scrip of the Atlantic Mutual Insurance Company, then using

-them as collateral for loans from Henry Talmage & Co. (his usual
+them as collateral for loans from Henry Talmage & Co. (his

 bankers, upon whose inner office wall hung a portait of the Gilmans'